Cyclades Island Hopping – Routes, Itineraries & Beaches

 Among the reasons not to choose this island, high prices and huge crowds all year long are probably the most important ones.
 The island is so popular that it’s challenging to find a time of the year when you’ll find it quiet.

-As we also said before, there are better places to go in Greece when it comes to beach life.
-Here most beaches are windy, or there’s no golden sand anywhere to be found.
+As we also said before, there are better places to go in Greece regarding beach life.
+Here, most beaches are windy, or there’s nowhere golden sand to be found.
 The underwater panorama is rocky and can be dangerous for small children.
 In fact, you should remember that Santorini is, after all, an extinct volcano.

 Mykonos